 Engaging all pupils as active participants in their own education and in making a positive contribution to their school and local community is a priority for the school.
 All children are consulted about their learning through written and verbal feedback on a daily basis.
 All children are expected to be key participants in the assessment and feedback process.
-All children have maths (Number), writing and reading targets and know what they are working towards.
-These targets are reviewed and updated regularly.
-Children with SEND may also have additional individual targets to work on to help them with a specific issue.
+Children with SEND may have individual targets to work on to help them with a specific issue.